Criptext/Monkey-SDK-Android/README.md

 useful if both parties are online.
 For example you might to notify other users that you just got online, or you just changed your profile picture.
 It's better to not receive these things than to receive them late, because by then the data might be out of date.
-MonkeyKit does not persist notifications.
-MonkeyKit's notifications are exactly this.
+MonkeyKit's notifications are exactly this, they are not persisted.
 To send a notification, use the `sendNotification()` method that has the following 3 parameters:
 - A string with the session ID of the user who will receive the notifications
 - A `JsonObject` with the data  to send.
-The receiver will get the exact same `JsonObject in the `params` attribute of the `MOKMessage` class.
+The receiver will get the exact same `JsonObject` in the `params` attribute of the `MOKMessage` class.
 - A string with the message to show in the push notification

 Here's an example of a notification that informs other users that you are